qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 - an associated pulse
 - an associated waveform (set of 2 waveforms for a mixedInputs quantum element) containing waveform(s) issued from concatenation of operations indicated in the context manager.

+**IMPORTANT NOTE**: As the baking context manager does edit the configuration file, it is important to open the Quantum Machine instance **after** having baked all the desired waveforms.
 # **How can I add operations inside the baking context manager?**

 The logic behind the baking context manager is to stay as close as possible to the way we would write play statements within a QUA program.
 For instance, commands like frame_rotation, reset_phase, ramp, wait and align are all replicated within the context manager.